fireship-io/fireship.io/hugo/content/lessons/flutter-for-js-developers/index.md

 publishdate: 2019-01-15T12:28:17-07:00
 author: Jeff Delaney
 draft: false
-description: A guide to Dart and Flutter for JavaScript Developers
+description: A guide to Dart and Flutter for JavaScript Developers who have experience with React Native and Ionic
 tags:
     - dart
     - flutter